Encoding complex-balanced thermalization in quantum circuits

-Fortunately, recent advancements in qubit control techniques allow for the manipulation of microscopic interactions among multiple qubits with long coherent times~\cite{Kjaergaard2020, Krantz2019, Shi2023, Manovitz2025}, which has the potential to be utilized for programming OESs through the design of quantum circuits.
-In this letter, we present a protocol on this quantum-circuit platform engineered to effectively generate OESs using Markovian processes, implemented by non-unitary two-qubit gates and partial-trace operations via quantum wires.
-The resulting dynamics can be accurately described by a quantum master equation (QME), ensuring the predictability of CBT.
+Fortunately, recent advancements in qubit control techniques allow for the manipulation of microscopic interactions among multiple qubits with sufficiently long coherence time~\cite{Kjaergaard2020, Krantz2019, Shi2023, Manovitz2025}, which has the potential to be utilized for programming OESs through the design of quantum circuits.
+In this Letter, we present a protocol for designing reservoir qubits and a well-controllable quantum-circuit platform interfaced with a quantum system.
+Our scheme relies solely on Markovian dynamics, yielding a quantum master equation (QME) applicable to the experimentally accessible weak-collision and weak-coupling regime, under which long-term OESs can be robustly predicted.
+Consequently, experimentally realizable tuning of reservoir qubit parameters and coupling strengths enables customization of quantum simulations for these OESs.